Computer Simulations in Science

 The principal strategy of validation involves comparing model output with observable data.
 Again, of course, this strategy is limited in most cases, where simulations are being run because observable data are sparse.
-But complex strategies can be employed, including comparing the output of subsystems of a simulation to relevant experiments (Parker, forthcoming; Oberkampf and Roy 2010).
+But complex strategies can be employed, including comparing the output of subsystems of a simulation to relevant experiments (Parker, 2013; Oberkampf and Roy 2010).

 The concepts of verification and validation has drawn some criticism from philosophers.
 Oreskes et al. 1994, a very widely-cited article, was mostly critical of the terminology, arguing that “validity,” in particular, is a property that only applies to logical arguments, and that hence the term, when applied to models, might lead to overconfidence.

-Winsberg (1999, 2010) has argued that the conceptual division between verification and validation can be misleading, if it is taken to suggest that there is one set of methods which can, by itself, show that we have solved the equations right, and that there is another set of methods, which can, by itself, show that we've got the right equations.
+Winsberg (2010, 2018, p.155) has argued that the conceptual division between verification and validation can be misleading, if it is taken to suggest that there is one set of methods which can, by itself, show that we have solved the equations right, and that there is another set of methods, which can, by itself, show that we’ve got the right equations.
 He also argued that it is misleading to think that the epistemology of simulation is cleanly divided into an empirical part (verification) and a mathematical (and computer science) part (validation.)
 But this misleading idea often follows discussion of verification and validation.
 We find this both in the work of practitioners and philosophers.

-Here is the standard line from a practictioner, Roy: “Verification deals with mathematics and addresses the correctness of the numerical solution to a given model.
+Here is the standard line from a practitioner, Roy: “Verification deals with mathematics and addresses the correctness of the numerical solution to a given model.
 Validation, on the other hand, deals with physics and addresses the appropriateness of the model in reproducing experimental data.
 Verification can be thought of as solving the chosen equations correctly, while validation is choosing the correct equations in the first place” (Roy 2005).

 Some philosophers have put this distinction to work in arguments about the philosophical novelty of simulation.
 We first raised this issue in section 4.1, where Frigg and Reiss argued that simulation could have no epistemologically novel features, since it contained two distinct components: a component that is identical to the epistemology of ordinary modeling, and a component that is entirely mathematical.
 “We should distinguish two different notions of reliability here, answering two different questions.
 First, are the solutions that the computer provides close enough to the actual (but unavailable) solutions to be useful?…this is a purely mathematical question and falls within the class of problems we have just mentioned.
 So, there is nothing new here from a philosophical point of view and the question is indeed one of number crunching.
 Second, do the computational models that are the basis of the simulations represent the target system correctly?
 That is, are the simulation results externally valid?
 This is a serious question, but one that is independent of the ﬁrst problem, and one that equally arises in connection with models that do not involve intractable mathematics and ordinary experiments” (Frigg and Reiss 2009).

-But Winsberg (2010) argues that verification and validation are not, strictly speaking, so cleanly separable.
-That is because, he argues, most methods of validation, by themselves, are much too weak to establish the validity of a simulation.
+But verification and validation are not, strictly speaking, so cleanly separable.
+That is because most methods of validation, by themselves, are much too weak to establish the validity of a simulation.
 And most model equations chosen for simulation are not in any straightforward sense “the right equations”; they are not the model equations we would choose in an ideal world.
 We have good reason to think, in other words, that there are model equations out there that enjoy better empirical support, in the abstract.
 The equations we choose often reflect a compromise between what we think best describes the phenomena and computational tractability.
 So the equations that are chosen are rarely well “validated” on their own.
 If we want to understand why simulation results are taken to be credible, we have to look at the epistemology of simulation as an integrated whole, not as cleanly divided into verification and validation—each of which, on its own, would look inadequate to the task.

 So one point is that verification and validation are not independently-successful and separable activities.
 But the other point is that there are not two independent entities onto which these activities can be directed: a model chosen to discretized, and a method for discretizing it.
 Once one recognizes that the equations to be “solved” are sometimes chosen so as to cancel out discretization errors, etc. (Lenhard 2007 has a very nice example of this involving the Arakawa operator), this later distinction gets harder to maintain.
 So success is achieved in simulation with a kind of back-and-forth, trial-and-error, piecemeal adjustment between model and method of calculation.
 And when this is the case, it is hard even to know what it means to say that a simulation is separately verified and validated.